divyansh-virole/Calculator/README.md

-# Calculator
+# 🧮 Calculator

-A simple and responsive Calculator built using HTML, CSS, and JavaScript.
-It can perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
-The UI is clean and user-friendly, making it easy to use across devices.
+A simple, responsive calculator built using **HTML, CSS, and JavaScript**.
+This project demonstrates the use of DOM manipulation, event handling, and styling to create an interactive web-based calculator.

+---

+## ✨ Features
+- Perform basic arithmetic operations: ➕ Addition, ➖ Subtraction, ✖️ Multiplication, ➗ Division
+- Clear and reset functionality
+- Responsive UI design
+- User-friendly interface

+---

+## 📂 Project Structure